susanemcg/DigitalSecurityForJournalists/the_strategies/when_linkability_is_acceptable.md

 Encrypted voice and video communication over the Web depend on secure “SIP”

-> SIP, or “Session Initiation Protocol” is similar to , but used
+> SIP, or “Session Initiation Protocol” is similar to `http`, but used
 > for exchanging multimedia and voice data over the Web.
 Just as secure
-> Web connections need to be , a secure SIP service is required for
+> Web connections need to be `https`, a secure SIP service is required for
 > encrypted voice services.

 services, such as those supported by [ostel.co](https://ostel.co) or